 You’ve likely heard of the root called turmeric.
-Turmeric is the space that gives curry it’s bright, rich yellow color.
+Turmeric is the space that gives curry it’s a bright, rich yellow color.
 What you may not know is that turmeric is incredibly effective in terms of relieving pain.
 The root has an anti-inflammatory property that has been used in Ayurvedic medicine for a slew of pain-related conditions including arthritis.
 Lucky for us, turmeric is now gaining popularity in the Western world for its ability to manage a wide array of health issues for humans and dogs alike and is available for purchase at health food stores worldwide.

 Comfrey is an herb that has been easing pain and inflammation for hundreds of years.
 The word is actually derived from the Latin word for "grow together" and it makes sense as comfrey is known to help speed up cell reproduction.
 Comfrey's pain relieving properties also make it highly effective in providing relief for joint-related conditions.

 A member of the pea family, the herb licorice has fascinating anti-inflammatory properties that allow it to be highly effective in treating arthritis and a number of other pain-related conditions.

 As always, we encourage our readers to consult with a holistic veterinarian in terms of the appropriate remedies that will effectively treat their dog's individual needs.

 Deramaxx vs. Natural Pain Remedies

 At the end of the day, we know that you want what’s best for your dog.
 Seeing them in pain it’s a terrible feeling for any pet owner.
 Not knowing what to do or the right medication to give them can be incredibly stressful.
 You want them to feel better, but at what cost?
 Is the reduction of pain worth your dog potentially developing seizures, blindness, or even death?
 Of course not.
 But what other options do you have?